joycesim/FrozenMelt/seismic_post_processing/README.md

 Full installation instructions for the VBRc can be found [here](https://vbr-calc.github.io/vbr/gettingstarted/installation/).

+### Additional requirements

+Note that the code will generate ~1.8 GB of intermediate outputs so you'll want to be sure you've got the disk space.

 ## Running the analysis

 After installation, run the analysis in three steps.
+All of the commands below assume that you are in the same directory as this README.md file (`FrozenMelt/seismic_post_processing`).

 ### 1. (optional) Verify VBRc installation